 In a loaf of sourdough bread, a starter is used before making the dough to create the basis for the dough.
 The sourdough starter usually consists of a fermented combination of water and flour, which in turn can make many batches of bread.
 Another advantage of this type of bread is that the sourdough starter can last a long time.
 The length of the life of a sourdough starter means that bakers can make loaf after loaf of sourdough bread without worrying about running out of the starter.

 Sourdough bread has a thick crust and a soft chewy center, and is dotted with very large air bubbles inside.
-It also has a distinct taste that can be almost addicting.
-Sourdough bread can be used to make any type of sandwich for a mild and delicious bread option.
+It also has a distinct taste that can be almost addictive.
+Sourdough bread can be used to make any type of sandwich for a mild and delicious option.

 Whole Wheat Bread